 This in turn was followed by a recommendation by a panel set up to review remuneration for Namibia's political office bearers.
-The panel said their pay should be raised by 31%.

 Faced with the prospect of the entire civil service becoming involved in the strike, the Namibian government then approved an 8% across-the-board increase for all civil servants.